• Skip to content

 Read More: What is a sinking fund?
 The Key to Smart Budgeting

-5 Reasons Why you Need an Emergency Fund / Emergency Cash
+5 Reasons Why You Need An Emergency Fund / Emergency Cash

 If you’re still unsure on whether or not you need an emergency fund, here are some reasons to always have emergency cash in your accounts.